fatih/faillint/README.md

 ```

-If you have a preferred import path to suggest, append the suggestion after a `=` charachter:
+If you have a preferred import path to suggest, append the suggestion after a `=` character:

 ```
 # fail if the errors package is used and suggest to use github.com/pkg/errors